deepset-ai/haystack/docs/_src/api/api/evaluation.md

 Note that results from this Node may differ from that when calling Reader.eval() since that is a closed domain evaluation.
 Have a look at our evaluation tutorial for more info about open vs closed domain eval (https://haystack.deepset.ai/tutorials/evaluation).

+EvalAnswers node is deprecated and will be removed in a future version.
+Please use pipeline.eval() instead.

 <a name="evaluator.EvalAnswers.__init__"></a>
 #### \_\_init\_\_